splitio/react-redux-sdk-examples/README.md

-# Splitio-Redux SDK: Simple-Page App Example
+# Splitio-Redux SDK: Single-Page App Example

 This is a basic SPA example that demonstrate the use of `Splitio-Redux SDK`.